California Elevator Injury Lawyers

 Grain elevators, which are a key piece of technology for this industry, can cause some of the most serious workplace accidents.
 A Purdue University study found 51 incidents of workers trapped in grain elevators in the United States during 2010 alone.
 Many other types of grain elevator accidents are just as common.
 An accomplished lawyer can determine if an accident was caused by a manufacturing defect, lack of proper maintenance, or poor safety practices.

 Hiring a Lawyer for an Elevator Injury Case

-For the last 25 years, The Reeves Law Group has zealously advocated on behalf of thousands of hurt people.
+For over 30 years, The Reeves Law Group has zealously advocated on behalf of thousands of hurt people.
 If you or your loved ones have suffered an accident on an elevator, contact us today.
 We always have a qualified, experienced lawyer ready to help.

 Call (213) 271-9318 or contact us via our Quick Response page for a free and immediate case evaluation.
 For your convenience, we make home and hospital visits.